dakotamm/research_blog/_posts/2025-04-29-penn-cove-transects.md

 * What influence do Skagit/freshwater events have on Penn Cove and throughout Whidbey Basin?
   * Even though Penn Cove low DO seems to originate from within, stratification from external freshwater likely plays a role.
 * Related - what is the salinity structure in Penn Cove throughout the year?
 How does this differ from other regions in Whidbey Basin?
-* What is the exchange flow structure in Puget Sound?
+* What is the exchange flow structure in Penn Cove?
 Some theory suggests reverse exchange flow - is this supported by data/model?
+  * How prominent a role does turbulent mixing play in Penn Cove?
 * What is the role of rain/freshwater lenses on low DO events in Penn Cove?
 Turbidity?
 * Is there variability in oxygen drawdown rates in Penn Cove or other regions in Whidbey Basin, given that there appears to be significantly more internal forcing than external in Penn Cove oxygen?
   * Following on Aurora's work - if low DO water entering Penn Cove doesn't cause hypoxia...what does?
+* How generalizable is Penn Cove to other spots within Whidbey Basin?
+To other hypoxic inlets like Lynch Cove?

+If the field work component comes through, here's some thoughts for cool data we could use:
+* Velocity data to understand the exchange flow structure
+* CTD/bottles/velocity data collected during high river flow times
+* CTD/bottles/velocity data collected when the low DO "mass" moves through Penn Cove (fall)

 ---